 - poor concentration

 Some people also describe it as mental fatigue.
 Depending on the severity of brain fog, it can interfere with work or school.
-But it doesn't have to be a permanent fixture in your life.
+But it does not have to be a permanent fixture in your life.

-There are numerous explanations for why brain fog occurs.
+There are several explanations for why brain fog happens.
 Once you identify the underlying cause, you can begin fixing the problem.
 Here are six possible causes.

 2. Lack of sleep